Zainab Fasiki is an independent comic artist, mechanical engineer, and activist for women’s rights in North Africa and the Middle East region (MENA).

-Zainab Fasiki’s protagonists are drawn in black and white, deprived from their iris.
-As they are represented in such a manner, these heroines can bring to mind women under different social roles: mothers, sisters, friends that make the collective imaginary.
+Zainab Fasiki’s protagonists are drawn in black and white and are deprived of their pupils.
+As they are represented in such a manner, these heroines can evoke several women, mothers, sisters, and friends in the collective imaginaries.

-Hshouma is an invitation to liberate these bodies from this perspective.
-By drawing naked people, Zainab Fasiki wishes to break the shackles.
-Depicting nudity is not an act of sexualization, but rather a tool of repositioning humans in the physical environment that composes our universe.
+At the same time, and through drawing naked people, Zainab Fasiki strives to break the shackles.
+For her, representing nudity is not an act of sexualization, but on the contrary a means of replacing the human to replace humans is the physical environment in the physical environment which composes our universe.

-With the project Hshouma, Zainab Fasiki encourages us and the societies that we make and are part of, to displace our taboos, and invites us to rethink our relation to bodies through an artistic vision.
+Thus, with the project Hshouma, Zainab Fasiki encourages us and the societies that we bear to shift our taboos and rethink our relationship to bodies with an artistic vision.

 • “Hshouma, le projet de Zainab Fasiki contre les tabous, exposé au Cube à Rabat” in Al HuffPost Maghreb

 • “Rabat La bédéiste Marocaine Zainab Fasiki présente au grand public son projet féministe Hshouma” in Article19.ma